 Under the maramataka, the Māori lunar calendar, the reappearance of Matariki in the mid-winter night sky heralds the start of a New Year.

-According to Legend, when Ranginui, sky father & Papatūānuku, earth mother were separated by their children, Tāwhirimātea, the god of the winds became so distraught he tore out his eyes and threw them into the heavens.
+According to Legend, when Ranginui, sky father and Papatūānuku, earth mother were separated by their children, Tāwhirimātea, the god of the winds became so distraught he tore out his eyes and threw them into the heavens.

 Matariki means the 'eyes of god'.
 It's a time for us to look up, acknowledge our departed, welcome the new, and take time to celebrate with family and friends.